-An actuarial valuation was carried out as at 31 March 2010.
+The most recent actuarial valuation was carried out as at 31 March 2010.
 This determined contribution rates for the next three years (from 1 April 2011) with an aim to maintain the solvency of the fund.
 Therefore these Accounts have been produced on a going concern basis.